mwouts/jupytext/docs/faq.md

 Certainly.
 Open your pre-existing scripts or Markdown files as notebooks with a click in Jupyter Notebook, and with the _Open as Notebook_ menu in JupyterLab.

+In Jupyter Notebook you can also create text notebooks with the _New Text Notebook_ menu.

+Output cells appear in the browser when you execute the notebook, but they are not written to the disk when you save the notebook.

-The text formats do not store the output cells.
-If you want to preserve these when you refresh the notebook, be sure to pair the text file to an `.ipynb` file.
+The output cells are lost when you reload the notebook - if you want to avoid this, just _pair_ the text file to an `.ipynb` file.

 If you want to convert text formats to notebooks programmatically, use one of
 ```bash